Early access·Early access is open for the first cohort of coaches → Try Grove

 What does Sage actually read?

-Recent check-ins and reflections from clients who have opted in.
-Sage turns that into a short, scannable briefing on what changed and what is worth opening with.
+Recent check-ins and reflections from clients who have opted in, plus the habits and actions you are working on together.
+Sage turns that into a short briefing and a set of talking points.
 It is not a transcript, and Sage never reads a client who has not chosen to be read.

 Does my client have to opt in?

 Yes.
 Sage reads only the clients who have turned on AI consent, and you can see a clear marker on anything Sage authored.
-A client who has not opted in simply does not appear in your Pulse, with no error and nothing surfaced.
+A client who has not opted in simply does not appear, with no error and nothing surfaced.

 Is Sage deciding things for me?